 Both of the government-wide financial statements distinguish functions of the Township that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the Township include general government, public safety, public works, and community and economic development.
+The governmental activities of the Township include general government, public safety, public works, health and welfare, community and economic development, recreation and culture, and other functions.